agildw/portofolio-astro/README.md

 # My Personal Portfolio

 Hi there!
-I'm [Your Name], and this is my portfolio built using Astro, with interactive elements powered by ReactJS and styled with Tailwind CSS.
+I'm Agil Dwiki Yudistira, and this is my portfolio built using Astro, with interactive elements powered by ReactJS and styled with Tailwind CSS.
 This website is a showcase of my work and projects.

 ## About This Project